BeardedManZhao/algorithmStar/src_code/README.md

 ### Update log:

-* Framework version: 1.14 - x.xx
+* Framework version: 1.14 - 1.15
+* Clean up many unused mathematical functions.
 * The random forest calculation component is added.
 Compared with the decision tree, the random forest can make the work easier, but the calculation is large because there are many decision trees in the forest.